daryl-sen/sequelize-test/docs/customizing-models.md

 ```

 Not all of these options make sense for the `heading` attribute of the Post model, they're listed here just as an example.

+## Applying changes

+These changes won't get applied until you run `sequelize.sync( {force: true} )` in your express app.
+Note that this will drop all the data in your tables!
+A better way to apply these changes would be through [migrations](/docs/migrations.md).